![]() |

 dnssec-enable ( yes | no ); dnssec-enable no;

-dnssec-enable indicates that a secure DNS service is being used which may one, or more, of TSIG (for securing zone transfers or DDNS updates), SIG(0) (for securing DDNS updates) or DNSSEC.
-Since 9.5 the default value is dnssec-enable yes;.
+dnssec-enable indicates that a secure DNS service is being used which may be one, or more, of TSIG (for securing zone transfers or DDNS updates), SIG(0) (for securing DDNS updates) or DNSSEC.
+Since BIND9.5 the default value is dnssec-enable yes;.
 This statement may be used in a view or global options clause.

 dnssec-validation ( yes | no ); dnssec-validation no;

 dnssec-validation indicates that a resolver (a caching or caching-only name server) will attempt to validate replies from DNSSEC enabled (signed) zones.
-To perform this task the server alos needs either a valid trusted-keys clause (containing one or more trusted-anchors or a managed-keys clause.
+To perform this task the server also needs either a valid trusted-keys clause (containing one or more trusted-anchors or a managed-keys clause.
 Since 9.5 the default value is dnssec-validation yes;.
 This statement may be used in a view or global options clause.

 random-device "path_to_device"; random-device "/dev/random";